MauricioSalazare/tensorpowerflow/README.rst

 How to contact us
 -----------------
-Any questions, suggestions or collaborations contact Juan S. Giraldo at <j.s.giraldochavarriaga@utwente.nl>
+Any questions, suggestions or collaborations contact Juan S. Giraldo at <jnse@ieee.org>